Skip to main content

 Feijoada (Feijoada)

-A rich black bean stew with various cuts of pork and beef, slow-cooked and served with rice, farofa, and orange slices.
-It's a national dish with historical roots in slavery, representing a blend of cultures and flavors.
+A black bean stew packed with several cuts of pork and beef, slow-cooked and served with rice, farofa, and orange slices.
+It's the national dish, with roots in the era of slavery, and it draws on more than one culture.

 Moqueca (Moqueca)